sunny-1651/Behavioral_cloning/README.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model (I have used a very old laptop so my library versions are a bit old).
+This file shows the pipeline that I have used for training and validating the model (I have used a very old laptop so my library versions are a bit old).

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-The basic of my model is LeNet with additional normalization layer, cropping layer and dropout layer.
+The base of my model is inspireed from LeNet with additional normalization layer, cropping layer and dropout layer.
 ![My Model](pics/model.jpg "Model flow")